berktorunDev/ToDo-App-Backend/README.md

 - **PostgreSQL:** Serves as a relational database to store data related to certain entities.
 It is containerized using Docker.
 - **Redis:** Used for caching enum entities.
 Redis is also containerized via Docker and configured in `../config/RedisConfig`.
 For usage scenarios, refer to `../util/service/redis`.
 - **RabbitMQ:** Utilized for sending notifications to users through a message queue.
 RabbitMQ is containerized using Docker and configured in `../config/RabbitMQConfig`.
 Since there is no integrated frontend in the project, notifications are logged in a specific format to the console.
 Usage scenarios can be found in `../util/service/rabbitmq`.
+- **Spring Mail:** Utilized for sending email to users through a smtp server.
+User is notified via email with the HTML templates specified for verify, create and delete operations.
+Usage can be found in `../util/service/email`
+- **Spring Thymeleaf:** The dependency required for the HTML templates to be sent to the user to be used as variables in the email service.
+Usage can be found in `../resources/templates/**`

 ### Getting Started